Tabqa: Syrian civil war

-On 26 November 2012, during the Syrian civil war, a main route from Raqqa to Aleppo passing through al-Tabqah along the Euphrates was dotted with both government and Syrian rebel checkpoints.
+On 26 November 2012, during the Syrian civil war, a main route from Raqqa to Aleppo passing through Tabqa along the Euphrates was dotted with both government and Syrian rebel checkpoints.
 On 11 February 2013, Syrian opposition rebel groups including the jihadist al-Qaeda-linked al-Nusra Front and Liwa Owais al-Qorani took over the city.
 On 21 November, there was fierce fighting between government troops and rebels in the town, but by 25 November, the rebels were back in control.

 In January 2014, The Islamic State took control of the city.
 During ISIL rule, the town's Catholic, Antiochian Orthodox Church and Assyrian Church of the East churches were turned into a parking garage, a weapons factory and a barn, with ISIL militants destroying all Christian symbols on the three churches.
 The Shia Al Zahraa' Mosque was destroyed and an Ismaili place of worship was turned into a children's training centre.
 In addition, high ranking IS members would reside in the city, to escape the bombardments on its capital Raqqa.

 On 22 March 2017, the Syrian Democratic Forces began the Battle of Tabqa to retake the city, as the international coalition assisted by conducting airstrikes.
 SOHR reported that the airstrikes killed or injured more than 40 people, while the BBC reported 27 killed and 40 wounded.
 On May 10, 2017, the SDF successfully recaptured the city, during which an estimated 40% of the buildings were either damaged or destroyed.

+In early January 2026, the Syrian transitional government launched the 2026 northeastern Syria offensive to take control of territories under the control of the Syrian Democratic Forces (SDF).
+In the early morning of 18 January 2026, the Syrian Armed Forces announced the capture of the city from the SDF, who had held the city since 2017.